PawseySC/containers-openfoam-workshop/_episodes/06_advancedScriptsForPostProcessingWithOverlayFS.md

 >    10   12.2  14.4  16.6  18.8  20    22.2  24.4  26.6  28.8  30	 32.2  34.4  36.6  38.8  40    7    9.2
 >    ~~~
 >    {: .output}
->    - (In this case the final time was set to be 40 to allow for the creation of more results)
+>    - (In this example the final time was set to be 40 to allow for the creation of more results)
 >
 >    <p>&nbsp;</p>
 >